Sanzhr/Gesture-Controlled-UGV-02/README.md

 # Gesture-Controlled UGV-02 (ROS2)

 ## Description
-This project presents a gesture-controlled mobile robot system based on UGV-02 and ROS2.
+This project presents a gesture-controlled mobile robot system based on the UGV-02 platform and ROS2.

-The robot was operated in a ROS2 environment, while a Python script running on a laptop used the webcam to track hand position in real time.
-Based on hand distance and direction relative to the camera, movement commands were generated and used to control the robot.
+The robot operates in a ROS2 environment, while a Python script running on a laptop uses the webcam to track hand position in real time.
+Based on the hand distance and direction relative to the camera, movement commands are generated and used to control the robot.

 The project combines computer vision, gesture recognition, and mobile robot control.

 ## Features
-- Real-time hand tracking using laptop webcam
+- Real-time hand tracking using a laptop webcam
 - Gesture-based control of robot motion
-- Forward/backward movement based on hand distance
+- Forward and backward movement based on hand distance
-- Left/right turning based on hand position or finger direction
+- Left and right turning based on hand position or finger direction
-- Robot operation in ROS2 environment
+- Robot operation in a ROS2 environment
 - Real-time visual feedback using OpenCV

 ## Technologies Used